astroming/ComRH/README.md

     main_pred.py, utils.py, models.py

 # NOTE: We have hiden several lines in our scripts above and therefore, they are not executed currently!!!
-The records of training outputs can confirm our experimental results.
+# Instead, the records of training outputs can confirm our experimental results.